 Parents, other family members, friends etc sometimes make contact with staff to express concern about the welfare of a student.
 It is University policy not to give out any information about a student without their permission - even to parents or friends.

 When a young student is in crisis it can be tempting to contact their parents.
 Unless the student gives permission, this is a breach of confidentiality.
 On rare occasions, involving the student's family might actually increase risk, rather than being helpful.

 An understanding response, together with information about University procedures and support services, can do a great deal to reassure worried parents or friends.
-Where appropriate, the Student Welfare Manager will speak to external enquirers (although they will not breach confidentiality by giving information about an individual student client).
+Where appropriate, a member of Student Welfare will speak to external enquirers (although they will not breach confidentiality by giving information about an individual student client).

 How you respond to a student at risk will depend to a large extent on your assessment of the urgency of the situation.
 Safety of the individual concerned and those around them has to be a prime consideration.
 Inevitably, risk assessment relies on personal judgement, and this can sometimes feel very onerous.
 If in doubt, it is always better to call on professional help (police, GP) — although even the professionals are not infallible.